Dainiustver/Resources-App/README.md

 Another dummy project based on Udemy VueJS course.
-Only for learning purposes
+For learning purposes only.